matteodepalo/matteodepalo.github.io/source/_posts/2014-01-03-ember-integration-testing-with-konacha.markdown

 categories: [ember, testing, integration, konacha, mocha, chai]
 ---

 Ember is truly an awesome framework.
-The exciting community and the quality of the code brought joy to front-end development.
+The exciting community and the quality of the code has brought joy to front-end development.
 That said, testing (more importantly integration testing) is a part of the framework that isn't quite there yet, and for various reasons:

 - Lack of well defined best practices